worktheclock/replit.github.io/misc/basic.md

 40 DRAW a
 ```

-#### TEXT
+### TEXT

-`TEXT` draws text on the display at an x,y coordinates.
+`TEXT` draws text on the display at an x, y coordinate.
 Optional text size and color parameters can be passed in.

 Example:
 ```
 10 TEXT 0, 0, "hello world", 25, "red"
 ```

-Colors can be any of the these [colors](https://www.w3schools.com/cssref/css_colors.asp).
+Colors can be any of the [these colors](https://www.w3schools.com/cssref/css_colors.asp).

-#### PAUSE
+### PAUSE

 `PAUSE` pauses the program for a number of milliseconds.
-Milliseconds are 1/1000 of a second.
+Milliseconds are 1/1000th of a second.

 Example:
 ```